-Chicken is huge in Korea.
-It is perhaps the most competitive business in the food industry.
+Korean Fried Chicken is a huge phenomenon.
+It is perhaps the most competitive business in the food industry in South Korea.

 In 2016, one out of every four franchises were chicken restaurants.
 In 2017, roughly eight chicken hofs closed for every eleven that opened.
-The chicken market in South Korea is so competitive that the business is often referred to as a battle of life or death, wherein owners eke by on razor thin margins, constantly trying to tweak recipes and prices to boost traffic.
+The Korean fried chicken market is so competitive that the business is often referred to as a battle of life or death, wherein owners eke by on razor-thin margins, constantly trying to tweak recipes and prices to boost traffic.
 These are the statistics of a fully developed market, indicative of a story 60 years in the making, of how Korea made fried chicken its own.

 The Rising Tiger and Rotisserie Chicken